From LimeSurvey Manual

 - : It is displayed if the survey has expired.
 To reactivate it, click on the button to access the publication and access control settings to change the start or expiry date/time of the survey.

-- Preview survey: It allows you preview the survey.
+- Preview survey: It allows you to preview the survey.
 The green arrow appears when your survey is multilingual.
 Click on each language to separately check the multilingual versions of your survey.

 - Tools: The following functionalities can be accessed from the tools menu: